Style and Energy

-Wear these colors to energize your golf game
+Wear these colors to energize your golf game this fall

 Orange, she explained, is for alertness and vitality: “Think of it as injecting some Vitamin C into your wardrobe.”
 The bold color can embolden your game and infuse your mood with positivity and feelings of empowerment.
 The color can be found in a variety of different shades that can suit any look without coming off as too Halloween-inspired.
 Those new to the color might prefer a muted or pastel orange paired with navy or beige slacks to start.